-Add plums, honey, cinnamon stick, water, zest and lemon juice to a medium saucepan.
+1. For the tart plum and cinnamon jam: add plums, honey, cinnamon stick, water, zest and lemon juice to a medium saucepan.
 Bring to a simmer over medium heat.
 Reduce heat to low and let simmer for 30 minutes, stirring occasionally, until thickened.

-Transfer to jars and let thicken at room temperature for an hour.
+2. Transfer to jars and let thicken at room temperature for an hour.
 Remove the cinnamon stick and refrigerate until ready to use.
 NOTE: The jam will keep for up to a month in the fridge.

-Choose your cheeses: a maximum of three cheeses, each of a different milk variety, country of origin, style or age.
+3. For the dessert cheese platter: a maximum of three cheeses, each of a different milk variety, country of origin, style or age.
 Remember that just about any fine cheese can be turned into a dessert course.

-Choose your serving platter: Use a slab of slate or a flat wooden board, being sure that it is large enough to hold the cheeses without crowding them.
+5. Choose your serving platter: Use a slab of slate or a flat wooden board, being sure that it is large enough to hold the cheeses without crowding them.
 Arrange the cheeses with the cut sides facing out, and with a small cheese knife for each variety.
 Metallic pens are great for writing on slate, ceramic or glass platters to label the cheese.

-Fruit: Try fresh figs, grapes, pears, apples, and stone fruits like cherries, plums and apricots.
+6. Fruit: Try fresh figs, grapes, pears, apples, and stone fruits like cherries, plums and apricots.
 Dried fruits also work well.

-Nuts: Marcona almonds, hazelnuts, and toasted pecans help to highlight the sweet and nutty qualities in cheese.
+7. Nuts: Marcona almonds, hazelnuts, and toasted pecans help to highlight the sweet and nutty qualities in cheese.

-Honey: Its sweetness can turn just about any cheese into dessert.
+8. Honey: Its sweetness can turn just about any cheese into dessert.
 It’s exceptionally tasty with blue cheese.
 You can serve different varieties of honey, just like the cheeses.
 Try a clover honey, a blackberry honey, and a wildflower honey.

-Jam: Apricot, raspberry and cherry jam are great choices.
+9. Jam: Apricot, raspberry and cherry jam are great choices.
 I served a Tart Plum & Cinnamon Jam alongside my cheeses (recipe below).

 10. Different wines compliment different cheeses: Light Cheeses (i.e. goat cheese, feta, young cheddar) go with an unoaked or lightly oaked white wine such as Chardonnay, or a light-bodied red wine such as Pinot Noir.

-Semi-Hard Cheeses (i.e. Aged Havarti, Gouda, Extra Mature Cheddar) can stand up to bigger-style red wines such as Merlot and Zinfandel.
+11. Semi-Hard Cheeses (i.e. Aged Havarti, Gouda, Extra Mature Cheddar) can stand up to bigger-style red wines such as Merlot and Zinfandel.

-Pungent Cheeses (i.e. blue cheese, stilton, gorgonzola) pair nicely with sweet, dessert wines like Port, Sweet Riesling, Ice Wine and Sherry.
+12. Pungent Cheeses (i.e. blue cheese, stilton, gorgonzola) pair nicely with sweet, dessert wines like Port, Sweet Riesling, Ice Wine and Sherry.